-This protocol works for users that use only one device to access their emails and those who want to free up server space.
+This protocol is perfect for people who use only one device to access their emails and those who want to free up server space.
 Port 995 is the default POP3 port to establish a connection with an email server.

 Internet Message Access Protocol, IMAP for short, is a two-way incoming email protocol.

-The protocol also syncs changes made on the email client to the server.
-It works for users that want to access their email from multiple devices.
+The protocol also syncs changes made on the email client to the server, so it’s useful for people who need to access their inbox from multiple devices.
 Port 993 is the default IMAP port.